Factors affecting Sound intensity & How can human ear differentiate between sounds?

 The human ear differentiates between the sounds that reach it through the different factors which are the sound pitch, the sound intensity and the sound quality.

 The sound pitch is a property by which the ear can distinguish between the rough and the sharp voices, The sound is described as high pitched or low pitched, where the high pitched sound is sharp (soft), and the low pitched sound is rough (hard).

-You noticed that the voice of the women is high pitched as it is sharp, and the voice of the men is low pitched as it is rough, When the sharpness of the voices increases, the level of the voice (the sound pitch) gets higher.
+You noticed that the voice of the woman is high-pitched as it is sharp, and the voice of the man is low-pitched as it is rough, When the sharpness of the voices increases, the level of the voice (the sound pitch) gets higher.